AZSTARYS® is available nationwide

 Important Safety Information

-Tell your healthcare provider if you or your child have ever abused or been dependent on alcohol, prescription medicines, or
+• Your healthcare provider (HCP) should check you or your child’s risk for abuse, misuse, and addiction before starting treatment with AZSTARYS.
+Tell your HCP if you or your child have ever abused or been dependent on alcohol, prescription medicines, or street drugs.

 Who should not take AZSTARYS?